 - A source of referrals,

-- The location where services will be delivered.
+- The location where services will be delivered,

 - Access to the target population,

 - Data collection partner, etc.

-The written agreement must include the name of the outside entity, be signed by the executive officer, department head or other authorized representative and be dated within three months of CalVIP proposal submission.
-Outdated letters or letters that speak to a partnership or grant activities outside of that which is proposed as a part of the CalVIP funded project will not be accepted.
-See Appendix F for a sample Letter of Commitment for Key Partners.
+A Letter of Commitment must include the name of the outside entity, be signed by the executive officer, department head, or other authorized representative, and be dated within three (3) months of CalVIP proposal submission.
+Outdated letters or letters that speak to a partnership or grant activities outside of the activities listed in the proposal, will not be accepted.
+See Appendix E for a sample Letter of Commitment for Key Partners.